All Episodes

 Stay right here for our final news roundup and information overload.

-And I I very rarely do I say, wow, when you hear somebody that's got a little bit of intellectual honesty, probably doesn't agree with a lot of maybe my policies or where I stand, but but see something that is so obvious to see, and they have a willingness to speak out.
+And very rarely do I say, wow, when you hear somebody that's got a little bit of intellectual honesty, probably doesn't agree with a lot of maybe my policies or where I stand, but sees something that is so obvious to see, and they have a willingness to speak out.

-Um, then of course, we're gonna we're gonna get a FISA warrant application Using a phony Russian dossier that the New York Times is now finally saying, oh, that was probably Russian disinformation.
+Then, of course, we're going to get a FISA warrant application using a phony Russian dossier that the New York Times is now finally saying, oh, that was probably Russian disinformation.

-Great, because we had four Pfizer warrants that were used against the Trump campaign, uh one before the election to get a backdoor into all things candidate Trump.
+Great, because we had four FISA warrants that were used against the Trump campaign, one before the election to get a backdoor into all things candidate Trump, and then finally used to bludgeon the president as we've now had, you know, for two and a half plus years.

 It's called White.

-Uh he talks about those that just can't handle some simple basic fundamental truth.
+He talks about those that just can't handle some simple, basic, fundamental truth.

 Listen.